Nova Scotia Liberal Party: Origins

-The party in recent years
+Recent history

-From 1956 the Tories gained significant ground with Robert Stanfield's reformation of the "Progressive Conservatives", and have successfully challenged the Liberals for control of the government.
+From 1956, the Tories gained significant ground with Robert Stanfield's reformation of the "Progressive Conservatives", and have successfully challenged the Liberals for control of the government.
 The Liberals faltered in the province at the beginning of the 21st century, and for a time were the third-largest party in the House of Assembly, behind the Tories and the Nova Scotia New Democratic Party.
 After the Nova Scotia Liberal Party's dismal performance in the 2006 election (and failing to win his own seat), leader Francis MacKenzie announced his resignation.
 He was succeeded by Stephen McNeil.
 In the 2009 election, the Liberals moved out of third-party status and formed the official opposition once again.
 In the 2013 election, the Liberals won a majority government, their first since the 1993 election under John Savage, and took office for the first time in 14 years.
 Under McNeil, a self-described fiscal conservative, the party pushed for balanced provincial budgets and took a firm stance against public sector unions.

-The Nova Scotia Liberals are the provincial section of the federal Liberal Party of Canada.
-The two parties have a shared membership, and Liberal Members of Parliament often become Liberal Members of the Legislative Assembly, and vice versa.
-Gerald Regan, for instance, became leader of the provincial party after serving as a Liberal MP.
-He joined the federal Liberal government after serving as premier of Nova Scotia.
-Angus L. Macdonald, the province's most storied Liberal premier, split his term into two by spending five years as a federal Liberal cabinet minister in the wartime government of William Lyon Mackenzie King.

 In the 2009 election, Stephen McNeil led the Liberals to Official Opposition status, winning 11 seats.

 In the 2013 election, the McNeil Liberals won a majority government, defeating the NDP government of Darrell Dexter.

 In the 2017 election, the McNeil Liberals retained a reduced majority of 27 seats in the legislature.

-On August 6, 2020, McNeil announced he will step down as party leader and that he will continue to act as premier and as the party's leader until the a replacement is found.
-On February 23, 2021, Rankin became the 29th Premier of Nova Scotia, replacing McNeil.
+On August 6, 2020, McNeil announced he would step down as party leader and that he would continue to act as premier and as the party's leader until a replacement was found.
+On February 23, 2021, Rankin became the 29th Premier of Nova Scotia, replacing McNeil, following a leadership election.
 Rankin called a snap election for August 17, 2021, which his Liberal Party lost.
 Rankin was personally re-elected in Timberlea-Prospect.
+In the wake of the defeat, Rankin stepped down as leader.
+Yarmouth MLA Zach Churchill was elected leader of the Liberal Party in the 2022 leadership election.

+In the 2024 election, the Liberals suffered their worst defeat in history, winning only two seats total.
+Leader Zach Churchill lost his own seat, and resigned from his position as leader two weeks later.